meagmohit/EEG-Datasets/README.md

 * **Music and EEG**
   1. [Music Imagery Information Retrieval](https://github.com/sstober/openmiir): 10 subjects, 64 EEG Channels for a music imagery task of 12 different pieces w/ different meter, length and tempo. [[Article]](https://pdfs.semanticscholar.org/cde4/b1ec89f2c05a41f1143792a890a00e89541a.pdf)

+* **Miscellaneous**
+  1. [MNIST Brain Digits](http://mindbigdata.com/opendb/index.html): EEG data when a digit(0-9) is shown to the subject, recorded 2s for a single subject using Minwave, EPOC, Muse, Insight.
+Includes over 1.2M samples.
+  2. [Imagenet Brain](http://www.mindbigdata.com/opendb/imagenet.html): A random image is shown (out of 14k images from the Imagenet ILSVRC2013 train dataset) and EEG signals are recorded for 3s for one subject.
+Includes over 70k samples.

 * **Clinical EEG**
   1. [TUH EEG Resources](https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml): Massive amount of data for (i) Abnormal EEG and (ii) EEG Seizures